-Veterans who have completed at least one year of honorable active service will receive up to 3 units of credit for Exercise Science activity that will meet the graduation requirement at Cuyamaca College.
+Veterans who have completed at least one year of honorable active service will receive two units of credit for Exercise Science.
+To receive credit for military service, a DD-214 or appropriate military records must be submitted to the Admissions and Records Office.

-Students planning to transfer should consult the catalog of the four-year institution for granting of military credit; award varies.
-Those planning to transfer to a CSU may be able to satisfy Area E, Lifelong Learning, on CSU GE Breadth.
-To receive this credit for military service, a DD-214 and appropriate military records must be submitted to the Veterans Office.
 A veteran may not repeat a course and receive veterans' benefits where a "D" or "F" grade was received unless the course is required for graduation or a grade of "C" is required for the degree.

-Veterans should pay special attention to add/ drop deadlines and consult the campus Veterans Office when any change in enrollment is made.
+Veterans should pay special attention to add/drop deadlines and consult the campus Veterans Office when any change in enrollment is made.

-If any veteran or dependent receiving VA educational benefits has been on academic or lack of progress probation for two consecutive semesters, Cuyamaca College will not certify the student's enrollment to the VA for payment of benefits until the cumulative GPA at the GCCCD has improved to a 2.0.
+If any veteran or dependent receiving VA educational benefits has been on academic or lack of progress probation for two consecutive semesters, Cuyamaca College will not certify the student's enrollment to the VA for payment of benefits until the cumulative GPA at the GCCCD has improved to a 2.0

-Any veteran who petitions for readmission to the college following disqualification must meet with the veterans' counselor and have the counselor make a recommendation on the petition prior to being considered for readmission.
+Any veteran who petitions for readmission to the college following disqualification must meet with a counselor and have the counselor make a recommendation on the petition prior to being considered for readmission.